Size7 inches (18 cm)

 - “Least Concern” on the IUCN Red List

 - Proficient at camouflage and is usually difficult to spot in its natural habitat.

 - Has been observed congregating in large groups at night.

-- Big-bellied seahorse is a proficient swimmer, and can swim good distances in comparison to their other seahorse relatives.
+- Big-bellied seahorses are proficient swimmers and can swim longer distances in comparison to their other seahorse relatives.